Is there something like a long term quant value investing strategy?

 You can use any value investing strategy

-But you do not have to EBIT to Enterprise Value as long as you buy undervalued companies you can use any quantitative value strategy that fits your investment approach and lets you sleep comfortably every night.
+But you do not have to EBIT to Enterprise Value as long as you buy undervalued companies you can use any quantitative value strategy that has been proven to work over long periods of time and lets you sleep comfortably every night.

-If you need investment strategy ideas you can look at the best strategies we've tested here: Quant Investing best strategies
+If you are looking for an investment strategy take a look at the best strategies we've tested here: Quant Investing best strategies

 Be careful of low price to book value companies

-That said I would be careful of a low price to book ratio strategy, if I were you, because of this research: Be careful of this time tested value ratio.
+That said I would be careful of a low price to book ratio strategy because of this research: Be careful of this time tested value ratio.

 Make sure you limit your losses

-As this is a quantitative strategy with you not doing a lot of research on each investment, I suggest that you include a system to limit losses.
+As this is a quantitative strategy with you not doing a lot of research I suggest that you include a system to limit losses.

 Use a trailing stop-loss system with a 20% limit that you look at on a monthly basis (not every day); this keeps your transactions costs low.